Last updated on April 15th, 2026 at 10:39 am

 - Draw a timeline starting with the first Earth Day in 1970.

-- Add key dates like the Clean Air Act, the ban on certain plastics, or when your city started recycling.
+- Add key dates, such as the Clean Air Act, the ban on certain plastics, or when your city started recycling.

 - Let your child decorate the timeline with drawings or magazine clippings of Earth-friendly actions (like trees, people recycling, and animals).